 How to Make Cannabutter the Fast, Easy, and Delicious Way

 Whether you see yourself as the next MasterChef or a complete amateur in the kitchen, anyone can make cannabutter.
-It’s that easy!
+Yes, it’s that easy!
 All you need is a couple of simple ingredients, quick tips on how to get started, and some advice on avoiding the most common mistakes.

 We’re here to guide you through the process and show you the best way to make cannabutter so you can cook up delicious (and potent) treats for you and your friends.